-If you don’t publish posts/update posts on an editorial calendar, how your readers can connect with your blog?
-Can you retain your potential readers by publishing rare posts once a month or once a two month?
+How can your readers connect with your blog if you don’t publish posts/update posts on an editorial calendar?
+Can you retain your potential readers by publishing rare posts once a month?

-In some months such as July, I didn’t post anything on Pitiya.
-That resulted in the decrement of new visitors and returning visitors that caused ultimately a high bounce rate and a low time on page and session.
+In some months, such as July, I didn’t post anything on Pitiya.
+That resulted in a decrease in new and returning visitors, which ultimately caused a high bounce rate and a low time on page and session.

-Yes, it’s difficult to write a good, informative and lengthy blog post.
+Yes, writing a good, informative, lengthy blog post is difficult.
 But, it will reap in any day.
-Many bloggers such as Neil Patel and John Chow has said that the foundation for their thrived traffic base is the consistency.
+Many bloggers such as Neil Patel and John Chow have said consistency is the foundation for their thrived traffic base.

 On the other hand, Google loves regularly updating blogs.
 So, Google will crawl your website faster when you add new content.

-If you want to grow website traffic with a regular, loyal fan base, consider updating your blog regularly.
+Consider updating your blog regularly if you want to grow website traffic with a loyal fan base.

 Blogging strategy #10: Utilized Social Media to Increase Engagement

 Social media is the new SEO.
-Google uses social signals indirectly in many ways to determine how valuable your piece of content is.
-Not only for search engine optimization but also for blogging, you can use social media to drive a lot of web traffic for free.
+Google uses social signals indirectly to determine how valuable your piece of content is.
+Not only for search engine optimization but also blogging, you can use social media to drive a lot of web traffic for free.

-As my case study, within this time period, Pitiya received 249 social sessions which end with lots of page views.
+In my case study, Pitiya received 249 social sessions with many page views within this time.
 The social media conversion rate is 1.6%.
 That means 16 out of every 1,000 new social readers join my newsletter.
 Don’t forget that I used double-opt-in.
-So the email subscribers are really engaged.
+So the email subscribers are engaged.

-These all because of social media.
+These are all because of social media.
 I used different social media sharing widgets on the blog.
-In many cases, I used AddThis which allows me to track social shares and follow on one dashboard.
+In many cases, I used AddThis, which allows me to track social shares and follow on one dashboard.

-As an example a few days ago I updated Best free social media sharing widgets post and added a new social widget called Monarch Wordpress social media plugin.
+As an example, a few days ago, I updated Best free social media sharing widgets post and added a new social widget called Monarch WordPress social media plugin.
 I mentioned it when tweeting to the developer website of Monarch, ElegantThemes.
-They retweet it, so Pro Blog Tricks got a traffic boost.
+They retweet it, so Pitiya got a traffic boost.

-You can use a brand mention tracking tool like Awario to track who, when and in which platform your piece of content is shared.
+You can use a brand mention tracking tool like Awario to track who, when, and on which platform your piece of content is shared.

-Social media not only helped to increase the number of visitors, but also the brand exposure.
+Social media not only helped to increase the number of visitors but also brand exposure.

 Blogging Strategy #11: Revised older blog posts

 Yes, indeed, it helps a lot.
 Post revision is my favorite method to increase website traffic to existing blog posts.
 First of all, take a look at these traffic stats got from Google webmaster tools.
-Notice how much search impressions and search traffic increased to Add Blogger contact form to specific pages post?
+Notice how much search impressions and traffic increased to this post.

 This is a new level of that post.
-That means when starting, it used to rank for only long-tail keywords such as “ how to add a contact form on blogger” and rarely for a few broad keywords.
-You know that “how to add a contact form on blogger” keyword phrase is an informational keyword that makes it a little bit hard to convert into buyers and subscribers.
+That means when starting, it used to rank for only long-tail keywords such as “how to add a contact form on blogger” and rarely for a few broad keywords.
+You know that the “how to add a contact form on blogger” keyword phrase is an informational keyword that makes it difficult to convert into buyers and subscribers.

-But, when I updated the older post a few times by adding new fresh data and importantly sprinkling new keywords, I was able to boost blog traffic by 120%.
-The most interesting thing is that every time I update the blog post, not only the number of clicks but also the total number of impressions and average SERP positions for keyword phrases increased dramatically.
+But, when I updated the older post a few times by adding new fresh data and, importantly sprinkling new keywords, I was able to boost blog traffic by 120%.
+The most interesting thing is that every time I update the blog post, the number of clicks and the total number of impressions, and average SERP positions for keyword phrases increase dramatically.

-Now this post ranks for high competitive and buyer keywords such as blogger contact form and blogger contact page.
-If I added a few more words and new competitive keywords related to blogger contact page (ex: custom blogger contact pages, premium contact pages etc.), my post would rank for these keywords too.
+Now this post ranks for highly competitive and buyer keywords such as blogger contact form and blogger contact page.
+If I added a few more words and new competitive keywords related to the blogger contact page (ex: custom blogger contact pages, premium contact pages, etc.), my post would rank for these keywords too.

 Actually, there is not any trick.
 Take this citation.
 Google loves fresh content.
 Updating blog posts.

-If you believe that you can rank on Google #1 for your target keyword forever without updating it, sorry to say, It doesn’t happen every time!
+If you believe that you can rank on Google #1 for your target keyword forever without updating it, sorry, It doesn’t happen every time!

 Have you ever seen any blog post older than two or three years on the first page for a competitive keyword?

-I think you’re with my answer: NO. (if you have seen, please let us know it.)
+I think you’re with my answer: NO. (if you have seen it, please let us know it.)

 So, by editing older blog posts, you can increase your blog traffic really fast without backlinks.

-Here is another great example of blog post revision on my blog: How to open USA bank account online for non-US residents (I tweaked title here)
+Here is another great example of blog post revision on my blog: How to open a USA bank account online for non-US residents (I tweaked the title here)

 These are money keywords.
-Some keywords have higher keyword competitiveness (for advertisers), so their CPC exceeds $4.00.
-When start creating the blog post, my target keyword was a too long, long-tail keyword “how to create US bank account for non-U.S. residents”.
-But now, that post even ranks for high competitive keywords such as virtual bank account.
+Some keywords have higher competitiveness (for advertisers), so their CPC exceeds $4.00.
+When I started creating the blog post, my target keyword was too long, long-tail: “how to create US bank account for non-U.S. residents.”
+But now, that post even ranks for highly competitive keywords such as virtual bank account.

 Interesting enough, yeah?

-That’s the easiest method I know to rank for high competitive broad keywords and drive a lot of targeted traffic.
-This method works really well for older blog posts.
+That’s the easiest method I know to rank for highly competitive broad keywords and drive a lot of targeted traffic.
+This method works well for older blog posts.
 You just need to give a boost by editing the old post.

 - Choose an outdated post.

-- Remove older images, videos, and add new ones with backed-up data.
+- Remove older images and videos, and add new ones with backed-up data.

 - Get the ranking keywords of the post. (use Google Search Console and Analytics tools)